 There are a number of fees which are payable at various stages of the process.
-The costs involved in an ad-hoc application are as follows:
+The costs involved in an application for buying unused areas / space are as follows:

-- Application fee payable upon submitting an application - · Valuation fee which is payable if it is agreed the asset can be sold - Survey fee for a new lease plan (if applicable), payable once a premium has been agreed

-The Council's conveyancing fees + VAT + disbursements.
+- application fee payable upon submitting an application - valuation fee which is payable if it is agreed the asset can be sold - survey fee for a new lease plan (if applicable), payable once a premium has been agreed - the Council's legal fees + VAT + disbursements.
 Disbursements include costs that our solicitor will incur as part of the transaction and may include Land Registry title search fees, sealing of documents and other office costs.